rawad96/Assignment/README.md

 # Car warehouse management system

-A vehicle warehouse management system designed to help manage the warehouse.
+A cars warehouse management system designed to help manage the warehouse.
 This system allows inventory tracking, product management, and also the management of warehouse workers.

 ## Requirements